FuzionView/FV-Docs/source/ticketviewer.rst

 Identify Facility Infrastructure
 ---------------------------------
-1: Select a feature dot or line to identify the information available, including the date and time last updated.
+Select a feature dot or line to display 1: the feature information available, including the date and time last updated.

 .. figure:: /_static/Identify1.png
    :alt: The FuzionView Ticket displaying information about a selected object